Sedalia, Missouri, December 1895

+He buttoned up his brand new wool frock coat and pushed his bowler down tight on his head so the wind couldn’t take it.
+Carrying his old leather suitcase, he hurried down the steps and headed straight for town.
 Back then, Sedalia already had about fifteen thousand people, but still there wasn’t much to it.
-A beat-up wood sidewalk ran the length of Main Street, and most of the buildings wasn’t no better than old blockhouses.
-I passed by a big, long row of storefronts—general store, barber shop, feed store, hardware store.
-All of them was closed up for the night, the shop keepers home with their families—or maybe enjoying a little libation at one of them taverns down the street.
-Exactly where I was headed.
+A beat-up wood sidewalk ran the length of Main Street, and most of the buildings were no better than old blockhouses.
+He passed by a long row of storefronts—general store, barber shop, feed store, hardware store.
+They were closed up for the night, the shopkeepers at home with their families or maybe enjoying a little libation at one of the taverns down the street.
+Exactly where Strap was headed.

-“Hey, stranger, looking for a little fun?”
+“Hey, stranger, lookin’ for a little fun?”

-I could barely see through the thick smoke.
-I headed across the room, past the pool and gaming tables, my sights set on the long bar along the back.
+Without too much trouble, he found the Maple Leaf and went inside.
+The smoke was thick as fog.
+He headed across the room, past the pool and gaming tables, on his way to the bar stretched along the back wall.
 The colored bartender was sloshing a wet rag across the counter.
-He looked up at me and tossed it aside.
+He looked up and, seeing Strap, tossed it aside.

-“What’ll you have, brother?”
+“What’ll you have?”

 “Whoever show up, I reckon.”